 - a.
-TV Today Network Limited, Living Media India Limited, Mail Today Newspaper Private Limited, Universal Learn Today Private Limited, collectively referred to as the India Today Group in this policy, believe in equal employment opportunities for all and aim to provide a safe working environment.
+TV Today Network Limited and Living Media India Limited, believe in equal employment opportunities for all and aim to provide a safe working environment.
 As such, any form of gender bias, prejudice, and sexual harassment is unacceptable. - b.
 This policy intends to prohibit and prevent occurrences of sexual harassment and also details procedures to follow when an employee believes that a violation of this policy has occurred within the ambit of all regulations regarding sexual harassment prescribed by law and the India Today Group's Code of Conduct. - c.
 Sexual harassment at the work place, or other than the work place, is a grave offence and is, therefore, punishable. - d.
 Making a false complaint of sexual harassment or providing false information regarding a complaint is also treated as an equally serious breach of this policy. - e.
 Further, this policy aims to ensure full protection from retaliation against and victimization of complainants, witnesses, committee members and other employees involved in the prevention and complaint resolution process. - f.
 Violation of this policy will call for strict disciplinary action up to and including termination.
 Also, the India Today Group will cooperate with any local laws/ regulations regarding sexual harassment, as may be applicable. - g.
-This policy document is circulated to all employees of the India Today Group and is available on IBMS.
+This policy document is circulated to all employees of the India Today Group and is available on Inside Today.
 It is shared with new employees on joining.
 All employees are expected to familiarize themselves with the contents of this policy. - h.
 Complaints which are not related to sexual harassment, as defined in this policy, should be referred to HR.
 These complaints will be addressed as per the organization's grievance redressal process.